DataDog/datadog-ci/src/commands/synthetics/README.md

 yarn datadog-ci synthetics run-tests -s 'tag:e2e-tests' --config global.config.json
 ```

-You can use `--files` (shorthand `-f`) to override the global file selector when you want to run multiple suites in parallel with a single global configuration file.
+You can use `--files` (shorthand `-f`) to override the global file selector when you want to run multiple suites in parallel with a single [global configuration file][9].

 ```bash
 yarn datadog-ci synthetics run-tests -f ./component-1/**/*.synthetics.json -f ./component-2/**/*.synthetics.json